Afghan cricket team in Zimbabwe in 2022

 The Afghanistan cricket team toured Zimbabwe in June 2022 to play three One Day International (ODI) matches and three Twenty20 International (T20I) matches.
 The ODI series formed part of the inaugural 2020–2023 ICC Cricket World Cup Super League.
 In April 2022, Zimbabwe Cricket confirmed the fixtures for the tour.
 The following month, the tour itinerary was changed slightly, bringing the matches forward by one week and reducing the number of T20Is from five to three.

 Afghanistan won the opening ODI match by 60 runs.
 Afghanistan also won the second ODI, with an unbeaten century from Ibrahim Zadran, to take an unassailable lead in the three-match series.
 Afghanistan won the third and final ODI by four wickets to win the series 3–0.
-In the T20I series, Afghanistan won the first match by six wickets.
-Afghanistan won the second T20I match by 21 runs to all win the series with a match to spare.
-Afghanistan won the final match of the tour by 35 runs to also win the T20I series 3–0.
+In the T20I series, Afghanistan won the first match by six wickets, and the second T20I match by 21 runs to win the series with a match to spare.
+Afghanistan won the final match of the tour by 35 runs to win the T20I series 3–0.